kevinyen83/PawsAndHearts-Python-GraphQL-AWSSAM-API/README.md

 ## Introduction

 This API is based on the Paws And Hearts project and provides a GraphQL interface for managing pet profiles.
-Users can create and read pet profiles through this interface.
+Users can create, get pet profile data and update pet availability values in the table through this interface.
 Please feel free to review the parent project: https://github.com/kevinyen83/PawsAndHearts

 ### Built With